 On his accession to the throne, William II was originally content to be advised by the saintly Anselm.
 Initially enjoying the favour of the English people, his first act as king was to distribute part of the royal treasure to the monasteries, churches and the poor for the benefit of his father's soul.
 Rebellion broke out in favour of his elder brother, Robert, now Duke of Normandy, supported by his powerful uncles, Odo, Bishop of Bayeux and Robert of Mortain.
 The King received strong support from his English subjects and retook the rebel strongholds of Pevensey, Rochester and Tonbridge.

 Rufus invaded Normandy in 1091, taking large areas of the Dukedom from Robert.
 Peace was eventually made between the warring sons of the Conqueror and together they embarked on a campaign to win back Maine and Cotentin from their youngest brother, Henry, After a siege which lasted fifteen days, Henry was forced to capitulate and surrender the Cotentin.

 Unusual for his time, William II was not a devout son of the church but a sceptic in the matter of religion who held the church in no reverence.

 He drew the strong disapproval of the church through his flaunted homo-sexuality and blatant cynicism of religion and through his practice of plundering bishoprics as soon as they fell vacant.
 Male fashions under Rufus became extravagant and effeminate, much to the disgust of disapproving churchmen.

 Having kept the see of Canterbury vacant for four years after the death of the saintly Lanfranc, while he appropriated its revenues, Rufus appointed the devout and learned Anselm of Bec, (portrayed right), to be Archbishop.
-The pair soon fell into dispute on several issues.
+The pair soon fell into dispute on several ecclesiastical issues.